 The word mangrove is used to describe several trees, not closely related to one another, that flourish in salty environments.
-Some have the ability to block absorption of salt at their roots while others secrete excess salt through their leaves, allowing them to thrive where other trees would die.
+Some are able to block salt from their roots while others secrete excess salt through their leaves, allowing them to thrive where other trees would die.

-These mangroves, with their impenetrable root system, help to keep Biscayne's waters clean and clear by slowing the water that flows into the bay from the land, allowing the sediment carried by the runoff to settle out.
-These roots also provide shelter and protection for a host of marine organisms, especially the very young and small, while the trees branches above provide breeding and nesting areas for many birds, including the brown pelican.
+These mangroves, with their impenetrable root systems, help to keep park waters clean and clear.
+They slow water flow from the land into the bay and allow sediment to settle.
+Mangrove roots provide shelter for a host of marine organisms, especially the young and small.
+Tree branches provide breeding and nesting areas for birds including brown pelicans.

-Leaves fall from the mangrove's branches all year round.
-These leaves break down to become food for many marine organisms which, in turn, become food for larger organisms including commercially important species of fish, pink shrimp, and the Florida spiny lobster.
+Leaves fall from mangrove branches year round.
+The leaves break down to become food for tiny marine organisms which, in turn, become food for larger organisms including commercially important species of fish, shrimp and lobster.
 Without healthy mangrove forests, Florida's vital recreational and commercial fisheries would drastically decline.

 Three types of mangroves live along park shorelines and the fringes of islands.
 Starting from the water and working inland, red, black and then white mangroves are found.